saeedghsh/arrangement/src/NOTES.rst

 	  it seems to be related to the ordering of the starting and ending point of the arc

       Developement
       ------------

-      [ ] API documentation
-	$ cd Dropbox/myGits/dev/subdivision/
-	$ pyreverse -o svg -p subdivision src/*.py

-	- what are the date structures?
-	  - a tree of data structures; e.g
-	    subdiv: (MDG, decomposition, [curves], ... )
-	    decomposition: (graph, [faces], ... )
-	    MDG: (nodes, edges)

-	- how to index each data structure and access their object?
-	  - nodes: subdivision.nodes[idx], where else are they accessible?
-	    edges: subdivision.edges[idx], where else are they accessible?
-	    faces: subdivision.decomposition.faces[idx]
-	    half-edges: subdivision.MDG[s][e][k]
-	    ...

-	- what is the relation between indices of different lists, e.g. nodes vs ips vs edges ...

       [ ] create test cases for the improved cases, i.e. ray, segment, arc

 	add line segments and rays